pgschwend/pgschwend/README.md

 # Hi, I'm Patrick Gschwend

-I'm an embedded and software engineer from Switzerland who loves creating things that connect the physical and digital worlds.
+I'm an embedded hardware/software engineer from Switzerland who loves creating things that connect the physical and digital worlds.
 I enjoy building well-engineered systems — from circuit boards to cloud servers.

 ---